 Top 10 Page

 Another page to love is the “Top 10” page.
 Students write their 10 favorite things from the school year.
 There is always such a variety in responses.
 I love reading about the events, activities, and lessons they remember and enjoy!
-It makes all those lesson planning, prepping, and executing hours worth it!
+It makes all those hours of lesson planning, prepping, and executing worth it!

 Things I Loved Page